risawitama/verbose-potato/README.md

-## People who don't eat gluten are really going against the grain.
+## My boss told me that he was going to fire the person with the worst posture.
+I have a hunch, it might be me.